 It doesn’t matter if you’re a portrait photographer, a wedding photographer, a commercial photographer, or even a school photographer.
 “If you haven’t been asked for boudoir pictures, then it’s only a matter of time,” says Sarah Witherington, founder and lead photographer at OWN Boudoir.

 In this post, we’ll explore OWN’s most popular boudoir poses—the poses that have made her brand a worldwide success!

 Tried and true tips for top-tier boudoir photography

-Get to know each client before her boudoir shoot
+Prep Tip #1: Get to know each client before her boudoir shoot

-“We have questionnaires that cover their hair and makeup ideas, the music they want to listen to, where the like to shop, the reason they are having a boudoir session, etc. These questionnaires help us to get a great idea of who our client is and what she will love even before we ever officially meet.
+“We have questionnaires that cover their hair and makeup ideas, the music they want to listen to, where the like to shop, the reason they are having a boudoir session, etc.” Sarah reveals.

 - What images inspire you the most?